 The existence of personal and financial interests of one or more of EDOC's directors may result in a conflict of interest on the part of such director(s) between what he or they may believe is in the best interests of EDOC and its shareholders and what he or they may believe is best for himself or themselves in determining to recommend that shareholders vote for the Proposals.
-For additional information on the interests and relationships of EDOC's Sponsor, Initial Shareholders, directors and officers in the Business Combination see the sections titled "Summary of the proxy statement/prospectus Interests of EDOC's initial shareholders, Sponsor, Officers and Directors and Officers and Others in the Business Combination," "Certain Other Benefits in the Business Combination," "Certain Others in the Business Combination," "Certain Other Benefits in the Business Combination," "Certain Relationships and Related Party Transactions" and "Beneficial Ownership of Securities."
+For additional information on the interests and relationships of EDOC's Sponsor, Initial Shareholders, directors and officers in the Business Combination see the sections titled "Summary of the proxy statement/prospectus Interests of EDOC's initial shareholders, Sponsor, Officers and Directors in the Business Combination," "The Business Combination Proposal - Interests of EDOC's Directors and Officers and Others in the Business Combination," "Certain Other Benefits in the Business Combination," "Certain Relationships and Related Party Transactions" and "Beneficial Ownership of Securities."